Vietnam.vn - Nền tảng quảng bá Việt Nam

 The conference is also an opportunity for coffee businesses to spread the value of their products to domestic and foreign customers.

 In his speech, Mr. Trinh Duc Minh - Chairman of Buon Ma Thuot Coffee Association said: Climate change is having a profound and serious impact on the Vietnamese coffee industry - one of the key agricultural export industries and bringing great economic value to the country.
-As the second largest coffee exporting country in the world, Vietnam depends heavily on the productivity and quality of coffee, both of which are heavily affected by changes in weather and climate.
+As the second largest coffee exporting country in the world, Vietnam depends heavily on coffee productivity and quality, both of which are heavily affected by changes in weather and climate.
 The impact of climate change on the coffee industry in Vietnam is related to changes in temperature and rainfall; damage by pests; decline in productivity and quality of coffee beans; impact on coffee growers and socio-economy...

 Source: https://kinhtedothi.vn/hoi-nghi-giao-thuong-quoc-te-ket-noi-nang-tam-ca-phe-viet.html